How to Create and Use Conversational Flows

 We want to send a specific targeted message and promote products for DRY hair to customers who have DRY hair.

-To set this app, add another step to the flow – Add Action, and select to send either an SMS or MMS message.
+To set this up, add another step to the flow – Add Action, and select to send either an SMS or MMS message.
 In our case - this is an MMS message.

 Now we need to create another copy – this time for the second text message your subscribers will receive.
 And remember – this time our goal is to SELL.